evanrmurphy/lava-script/README.md

 ## LavaScript Challenge

-We're not there yet, but this is LavaScript's hypothetical entry into the [Arc Challenge](http://arclanguage.org/item?id=722).
+We're not there yet, but this would be LavaScript's entry into the [Arc Challenge](http://arclanguage.org/item?id=722), once the language gets sufficiently developed:

     ($ (fn ()
       (.html ($ 'body)